Madame Masque: House of M: Masters of Evil

 In the House of M universe, Madame Masque fulfills a similar role as her mainstream counterpart.
 She serves as the second in command of the Hood's criminal syndicate, as well as being his mistress.
 She is with him during the uprising, and during the syndicate's invasion of a foreign country.
 She is one of the few criminals who decides to stay with Hood when the others decide that the heat from Magneto is too much and abandon him.
 She is killed in the final battle and it is mentioned that Hood and Masque had a very powerful love, which is what motivated him to keep fighting.

 JLA/Avengers

 Madame Masque appears in JLA/Avengers #4 as a brainwashed minion of Krona.

 Marvel Noir

-An alternate universe variant of Madame Masque from Earth-90214 appears in the Marvel Noir universe.
+An alternate universe version of Madame Masque from Earth-90214 appears in the Marvel Noir universe.
 This version is Dr. Gialetta Nefaria, an Italian archeologist and former lover of adventurer Tony Stark who betrays him during the exploration of a remote island; Nefaria is left disfigured and presumed dead until she reemerges to fight Stark wearing a carved jade mask stolen from the island.
 She is ultimately killed by Pepper Potts.